wilsonliaows/docs/_docs/_connectors/quickbooks-docs.markdown

 If you wish to submit a request for a new Trigger not currently available, please visit:

+## Action: Add Line to Invoice
+### Sales Item Detail vs. Discount Line Detail vs. Description only

+##### Sales Item Detail
+As the name suggests, user is required to key in some of the details regarding the sales item.
+This includes Item ID, Total Amount, Unit Price/Quantity and also the Description.

+##### Discount Line Detail

+##### Description Only
+When user wants to include only the description of the items, he/she would choose this option.
+As such, "Description only" is a subset of "Sales Item Detail", if the user wants to include more details in the invoice, he/she should choose "Sales Item Detail".

 ## Common Errors & Troubleshooting

 ### Duplicate Name Exists